David-Vaverka/denof/README.md

 - JS counter loads only after clicking "Show Counter", proving no custom JS is sent initially
 - Category page (`/category/dorbeckovku`) showing sample products
 - Hamburger menu fetched on demand; its island code downloads only after the menu snippet is requested
+- Notes demo at `/notes` uses HTMX to append entries that are stored in `data/notes.json`

 This will watch the project directory and restart as necessary.